-Tracking these pages is key to have a firm grasp as to how you are reaching your goals.
+Tracking these pages is key to having a firm grasp on how you’re progressing towards your goals.
 Is the content you just created getting any views?
 Are people bouncing off or sticking around?

 These are key questions that can easily be answered by viewing your top organic pages and their performance.

-Google analytics does not track things like button clicks or form submissions out of the box - to do that you need Google Tag Manager which will be detailed in the next section.
+Google Analytics does not track things like button clicks or form submissions out of the box, but fortunately with the help of a developer you can set this up with Google Tag Manager.

 I like to use it for the following: